Reviewed January 2020

 The menopausal period is associated with a decline in oestrogen produced by the ovaries, as well as a decline in progesterone.
 However, if we look at individual women, oestrogen levels fluctuate widely as opposed to following a steady decline.3

 Oestrogen has a role in modulating neurotransmitters associated with mood.4 It enhances the synthesis and uptake of serotonin (our happy hormone).
-Thus, the fluctuation and general decline of oestrogen in the menopausal period impacts the way serotonin acts on our brains, which in turn makes women more vulnerable to mood swings.
+Thus, the fluctuation and general decline of oestrogen in the menopausal period can impact the way serotonin acts on our brains, which in turn makes women more vulnerable to mood swings.

 Mood swings are also more likely to be exacerbated by stressful situations during the menopause.
-In addition, other menopausal symptoms such as hot flushes, night sweats, weight gain, and the low self esteem that arises due to these symptoms don’t help either.
+In addition, other menopausal symptoms such as hot flushes, night sweats, weight gain, and the low self-esteem that arises due to these symptoms don’t help either.

 Our cognition is also affected by declining oestrogen levels.
-Oestrogen promotes growth and survival of our neurons (brain cells), which is why menopausal women may complain of forgetfulness or difficulty concentrating.7 This can also contribute to the irritability and anxiety women feel, as understandably forgetting things or not being able to concentrate on a task can be extremely frustrating.
+Oestrogen promotes growth and survival of our neurons (brain cells), which is why menopausal women may complain of forgetfulness or difficulty concentrating.6 This can also contribute to the irritability and anxiety women feel, as understandably forgetting things or not being able to concentrate on a task can be extremely frustrating.

 What’s the difference between low mood and depression?

-Low mood, having little interest in activities, having little energy and disturbed sleep are all present during menopause.
+Low mood, having little interest in activities, having little energy, and disturbed sleep are all present during menopause.
 They are also present in depression, and so women can often be diagnosed with depression.

 However, these symptoms fluctuate during menopause, with days in between when women tend to feel better.
 With depression, the low mood lasts for more than two weeks and tends to severely affect quality of life and everyday functioning.
 Symptoms of depression include feeling very low with or without suicidal thoughts, appetite and weight changes, feelings of guilt and worthlessness, complete change in sleeping pattern, and not being able to cope.